j1mmie/unspoken/README.md

 // Pretend we send it over the network.
 It gets received by another client below:

 const partial = Unspoken.unpack(Request, packedRequest)
-if (!partial) throw 'An error occured while parsing a request.'
+if (!partial) throw 'An error occurred while parsing a request.'

 switch (partial.method) {
   case 'login':